fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 **Dawn of SPAs**

 Before you used to make requests to the backend and you'll visit one or more pages.
-Now with SPAs, although the Javascript file is bigger, we don't have to keep coming back to request a new page to the server.
+Now with SPAs (although the Javascript file is bigger) we don't have to keep coming back to request a new page to the server.
 Today we just *request for data* and refresh any part of page we need.

 So with SPAs you'll start talking with APIs to get the data you need.
-We build pages dynamically depending on user input.
+We build pages dynamically depending on user input/interaction.

-**When do we decide to break a part of our app into a component?**
+**How do we decide to break a part of our app into a component?**

 This is key for you to practice and know as a React developer.
 You should decide this for yourself.
 The idea is that you can reuse this components on other applications and make things more flexible.
 So you start building your component library.

 Learn more about component libraries [here](http://fbohz.com/component_library_storybook).

 **State and Props**

 When we pass down state, this is usually received as prop by children.
 This is related to *one way data flow* of React.

 Remember you can also put state wherever you want.
 You'll have to practice how to implement that.
-Every time state changes there might be implications on re-render and could apply performance.
-You'll start creating a *tree of state* that changes effect trickle down.
+Every time state changes there might be implications on re-render and could affect performance.
+You'll start seeing how there is a *tree of state* that any changes might have trickle down effects.

 When you work on your tree of state you might want to *lift state* to parent components so that it can be shared by children.

-Managing state can become tedious and complicated at best, we recommend you using [Redux](https://redux.js.org/) state management add-on as your state gets more complicated.
+Managing state can become tedious and complicated at best, we recommend using [Redux](https://redux.js.org/) state management add-on as your state gets more complicated.

 **Synchronous vs Asynchronous**

 Remember this distinction.
 Synchronous happens literally immediately.
-Async takes time that JavaScript nor React does not know.
+Async takes time that JavaScript nor React knows.
 JS runs the code after it, and then returns when the promise is resolved.
 React `setState()` is async, because React decides for itself when is the best time to run it.

-In order to see change after when using setState you must use the second argument on its syntax.
+Tip: In order to see changes after using setState you must use the second argument on its syntax.
 [Read more](https://medium.com/@yelstin.fernandes/using-setstates-optional-second-parameter-in-react-js-1ecd5de6f1ea).

 **Virtual DOM**

 Remember we don't directly (imperatively) change the DOM.
 React takes care of the DOM through the virtual DOM.
 React has what is called `synthetic event`, which it means that React will interfere on all events and decide what to do.
 React only deals with the real DOM when it sees fit and with its own patterns, that is why React feels so fast.

-So React takes all the hard work on showing and hiding elements from the DOM for us, but we have to learn its re-render mechanism and how we manage state.
+So React takes all the hard work on showing and hiding elements from the DOM for us.
+But we have to learn its re-render mechanism and how to manage state.
 This will make us a pro React developer.

 ## How Can I be a Top React Developer?